Codimension-one foliations on adjoint varieties: Foliations on algebraic varieties

-Under certain assumptions, Calvo-Andrade proved that \( \text{Log}(D) \) is an irreducible component of \( \mathrm{Fol}(X, N_\mathcal{F}) \); see \cite{CalvoAndrade1994IrreducibleCO}.
-Later, Loray, Pereira, and Touzet extended this result to projective manifolds satisfying \( H^0(X, \Omega^1_X) = 0 \); see \cite[Lemma 2.5]{LPT13}.
-The 1-forms in the closure of \( \text{Log}(D) \) are known as logarithmic 1-forms and they can be written as
+where $\{f_1 \cdots f_k = 0\}$ is a reduced local equation for the support of $D$, $\alpha$ is holomorphic, and $g_1, \dots, g_k$ are holomorphic functions.
+Under certain assumptions, Calvo-Andrade proved that $\operatorname{Log}(D)$ is an irreducible component of $\operatorname{Fol}(X, N_{\mathcal{F}})$ (see \cite{CalvoAndrade1994IrreducibleCO}).
+Later, Loray, Pereira, and Touzet extended this result to smooth projective varieties satisfying $H^0(X, \Omega^1_X) = 0$ (see \cite[Lemma 2.5]{LPT13}).
+These components are called \emph{logarithmic components}.